 Where: Quarry Hill Nature Center

-Community Ed Class Number: 8644.231
+Community Ed Class Number: TBD

 Become a part of the Rochester urban forester team through this course led by the City of Rochester Forestry Division and RNeighborWoods.
-This class is packed with tree education, climbing, and planting.
-You’ll be an active participant in learning tree planting basics, care, basic arboriculture, urban forest advocacy, and hands-on activities.
+This class is packed with tree education and of course, some hands-on tree planting.